JahezAcademy/flutter_rocket/README.md

   }

   Future<dynamic> refresh() {
-    // use http method you want (get,post,put) + ObjData if you used model in McView and you can use JsonData for get data directly from api return request.getObjData(
+    // use http method you want (get,post,put) + ObjData if you used model in RocketView and you can use JsonData for get data directly from api return request.getObjData(
     // endpoint
     "posts",